 Afterward, make a stop in town to explore the quaint locally owned cafes, art galleries, and one-of-a-kind shops.
 Famous Group of Seven painters A.J.
 Casson called Elora “Ontario’s Most Beautiful Village.”

-6. Caledon Cheltenham Badlands (64 km)
+6. Caledon Cheltenham Badlands

-If you want to escape somewhere completely different that’s still close to Toronto, head to the town of Caledon.
+If you want to escape somewhere completely different that’s still a close drive to Toronto, head to the town of Caledon.
 This hidden gem is home to the beautiful Belfountain Conservation Area, a local farmers market, and is the gateway to the Cheltenham Badlands.

 I thought badlands were only in Alberta!
 This unique area is actually a result of overgrazing in the 1930s.
 But still, It’s incredible that you can drive less than an hour away from Toronto and be in such a different landscape.